Building a fan mailing list – Find Out why and How.

 Once you’ve had some time to build up your list and send out a few emails, it’s time to start promoting new products or services!
 You can also use this mailing list as an opportunity to send out special offers periodically (for example 50% off on one item).
 This will keep people interested in what’s happening with your company and help build loyalty between them and their favorite brand.

 Build your mailing list into the fabric of your site and social media activities.

 Building a mailing list is an essential part of gaining fans.
 If you don’t already have a built-in audience, that means creating one from scratch.
 The key to building your mailing list is finding ways to make it easy for people to sign up and keep it top of mind.

-Use the same opt-in form on your site and social media profiles: Make signing up for your mailing list as easy as possible by only asking for the information that is absolutely necessary (name, email address) and making sure there's no confusion about what happens next when someone fills out the form.
+- Use the same opt-in form on your site and social media profiles: Make signing up for your mailing list as easy as possible by only asking for the information that is necessary (name, email address) and making sure there’s no confusion about what happens next when someone fills out the form.

-Now that we’ve covered the why and how of building an email list, you should have all the tools you need to start building your own list.
-The most important thing is to start with the small wins and keep at it.
+Now that we’ve covered the why and how of building an email list, you should have all the tools you need to start building your list.
+The most important thing is to start with the small wins and keep at them.
 Building a fan mailing list is not a single event but rather a process that should be woven into your business in a way that makes sense for you.